robertorcosta/azure-docs.pt-br/articles/iot-central/core/tutorial-create-telemetry-rules.md

 ### <a name="configure-actions"></a>Configurar ações

 Após definir a condição, configure as ações a serem executadas quando a regra for acionada.
 As ações são invocadas quando todas as condições especificadas na regra são avaliadas como true.
-No momento, o email é a única ação disponível.

 1. Selecione **+ Email** na seção **Ações**.